-Our subscription fees are based primarily on the number of users who access and utilize the applications built on our platform and, to a lesser degree, non-user based single application licenses.
-Our customer contract terms vary from one to five years, with an average length of less than three years, with most providing for payment in advance on an annual, quarterly or monthly basis.
+Our subscription fees are based primarily on the number of users who access and utilize the applications built on our platform or, alternatively, nonuser based single application licenses.
+Our customer contract terms generally vary from one to three years with most providing for payment in advance on an annual, quarterly or monthly basis.
 Due to the variability of our billing terms and the episodic nature of our customers purchasing additional subscriptions, we do not believe that changes in our deferred revenue in a given period are directly correlated with our revenue growth.